-College & University phonathon season is here.
-You may be in the midst of your campaign, but it’s never too late to take a step back and review your progress.
+College & University phonathon season is almost around the corner, and you should start preparing for it in advance.
+Even if you’re reading this in the midst of your campaign, it’s never too late to take a step back and review your progress.
 The best time to address what’s not working is while you still have a chance to change the outcome.
 Below I’ve outlined several areas to help you improve your phonathon success rates.

 A great script can perform a few different duties in your university’s fundraising efforts.